zeryan/helsinki_fsd_course/README.md

 # helsinki_fsd_course
-My homeworks and projects on FullStack Developer Course of University of Helsinki
+Hi!
+I am Zeryan.
+Im using this repository to store all my work on [Full-Stack Open Course](url) of University of Helsinki.